prometheusresearch-archive/react-forms/docs/overview.rst

 Dataflow
 --------

-``Form`` component "holds" entire form value and validation state as its state.
+``<Form />`` component holds entire form value and validation structure as its state.
 This is the only stateful component in React Forms.

 Each of form elements (fields, fieldsets, repeating fieldsets) receive a cursor to form value and validation state through ``value`` property.